What's the Point of Employee Engagement?

 Some years ago I worked for a company that had an issue with absenteeism.
 People were off sick all the time, and it was costing the company a lot of money, not to mention the impact on customer service and general morale around the office… So what was the company’s (well-meaning) solution to this issue?
 They put in place an entire absence management team, consisting of six or so people, recruited for their terrier-like investigation skills.
 The team was charged with developing and implementing an absence management policy to reduce absenteeism.
 They became a kind of company mafia, feared by many, even those with a legitimate cause to be absent.
 They operated a “guilty until proven innocent” approach and whilst in the short term absence did come down, in the longer term a whole lot of damage was done.
 Morale dropped further, engagement fell, more people left the company and worse still was the impact on customers… it really wasn’t good.

 Unfortunately, this is not an isolated story, but one I see all too often.
 Companies struggling with the common people issues often focus on the symptoms, rather than considering the root cause.
 Do any of these problems and solutions sound familiar to you?

-1. High employee turnover?
-Let’s implement a loyalty bonus, or long term incentive plan.
+- High employee turnover?
+Let’s implement a loyalty bonus or long-term incentive plan.

-My new book, Employee Engagement, part of the HR fundamentals series published by Kogan Page, takes a really practical look at what you can do to improve and develop employee engagement.
+My book, Employee Engagement, takes a really practical look at what you can do to improve and develop employee engagement.
 It offers practical guidance to help you start working on those things that will make a difference, those areas that will result in improving and developing engagement with your employees.
 The book shares insights, tools, techniques and case studies from other organisations, to help you start to improve employee engagement straight away.